madesimply/fluent/README.md

 # Fluent

 > [!WARNING]
-> Reaching confidence on final api, small possibility of breaking changes.
-Meantime provide feedback, create issues or PRs.
+> Almost full confidence on final api, small possibility of breaking changes.

-**TLDR** - Fluent helps you build complex [fluent interfaces](https://en.wikipedia.org/wiki/Fluent_interface) aka "chainable methods" easily.
+Fluent helps you build complex [fluent interfaces](https://en.wikipedia.org/wiki/Fluent_interface) (chainable methods).
+Fluent chains are typesafe, serializable, non-blocking and when setup thoughfully - can lead to extremely legible, testable and portable code.

-Fluent is a lightweight TypeScript library designed to help you build complex, strongly typed fluent APIs with ease.
-It provides a flexible and intuitive way to create and execute chains of operations, which can include validations, data transformations, API calls, and more.
-Fluent simplifies the process of constructing these operation chains.
-When used effectively, it allows you to write logic that reads like the business requirement equivalent, making it easier to align your code with business rules.
-Additionally, Fluent's programming paradigm encourages the use of small, reusable methods, which enhances testability and supports robust and reliable development.

 ## Motivation

-**TLDR** - Fluent interfaces are great to use but hard to setup, harder to maintain.
+[Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface) patterns are great to use but can but hard to setup, harder to maintain. ([error capture](https://en.wikipedia.org/wiki/Fluent_interface#Errors_cannot_be_captured_at_compile_time), [debugging](https://en.wikipedia.org/wiki/Fluent_interface#Debugging_and_error_reporting), [logging](https://en.wikipedia.org/wiki/Fluent_interface#Logging), [subclassing](https://en.wikipedia.org/wiki/Fluent_interface#Subclasses), [maintenance](https://www.yegor256.com/2018/03/13/fluent-interfaces.html#:~:text=Fluent%20interfaces%20are%20good%20for%20users%2C%20but%20bad%20for%20library,an%20advantage%2C%20not%20a%20drawback.)).
 This aims to remove the shortcomings.

-[Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface) patterns can make your code very succinct and semantic.
-This can be extermely beneficial for complex business logic.
-But traditional fluent interface patterns have some challenged with [error capture](https://en.wikipedia.org/wiki/Fluent_interface#Errors_cannot_be_captured_at_compile_time), [debugging](https://en.wikipedia.org/wiki/Fluent_interface#Debugging_and_error_reporting), [logging](https://en.wikipedia.org/wiki/Fluent_interface#Logging), [subclassing](https://en.wikipedia.org/wiki/Fluent_interface#Subclasses), [maintenance](https://www.yegor256.com/2018/03/13/fluent-interfaces.html#:~:text=Fluent%20interfaces%20are%20good%20for%20users%2C%20but%20bad%20for%20library,an%20advantage%2C%20not%20a%20drawback.).
-Furthermore methods and their relationships must be known at the time you're building them, you have to make assumptions about how they'll be used.

-Leveraging TypeScript, Proxies and the concept of context...
-Fluent allows you to build fluent apis without the challenges and some added benefit.

 ## Installation